Professional information

 Commercial

 • Kidd v Lime Rock Management LLP & ors 2021 SLT 1499.
-The pursuer seeks to recover $210m from investors and their solicitors in respect of an alleged fraudulent conspiracy.
-The reported case relates to whether an earlier settlement agreement precludes the pursuer from proceeding with this action.
+The pursuer sought to recover $210m from investors and their solicitors in respect of an alleged fraudulent conspiracy.
+This reported case relates to whether an earlier settlement agreement precludes the pursuer from proceeding with this action.

 • 3639 Limited v Renfrewshire Council [2020] CSOH 86.
 The parties were in dispute as to the proper construction of their lease, and in particular the definition of “rack rental income” therein.